Azure/azure-powershell/src/DataFactory/DataFactoryV2/help/Get-AzDataFactoryV2IntegrationRuntimeOutboundNetworkDependenciesEndpoints.md

 ```

 ## DESCRIPTION
-The Get-AzDataFactoryV2IntegrationRuntimeOutboundNetwworkDependenciesEndpoints cmdlet lists outbound network dependency endpoints of a integration runtime in a data factory.
+The Get-AzDataFactoryV2IntegrationRuntimeOutboundNetwworkDependenciesEndpoints cmdlet gets a list of outbound network dependencies for a given Azure-SSIS integration runtime in a data factory.

 ## EXAMPLES